For the latest COVID information Click Here.

 If used for Paget’s disease, bone pain may lessen with time.
 Your doctor will explain the likely benefits relevant to you.

 You may be asked to have tests to check the effect of treatment on your bones.
-For example, a bone mineral density test is usually done after one to two years of treatment.
+For example, a bone mineral density test (DEXA scan) is usually done after one to two years of treatment.
 This is a type of x-ray, which involves a very small amount of radiation.

 Tests of urine or blood are sometimes used to measure the effects of treatment on bone formation and breakdown.